Sharing the Gospel through Education in Africa

 Sarah Bickel served as a missionary teacher in a small school in Tanzania before joining Steve, Susan, Godfrey and Emmanueli in launching VSI in Tanzania.
 She taught full-time, served as a trainer for new missionary teachers, and was very involved in the programs VSI initiated to help people with HIV/AIDS in the Mufindi district of central Tanzania.

 As part of obtaining her masters, Sarah researched partnerships and wrote a paper entitled: "Hope for Partnerships?
 Local Leadership in an International Partnership in Rural Tanzania."
-She is currently in the United States heading up the design of the curriculum for the leadership training college that Village Schools Tanzania opened in central Tanzanian in June 2015.
+She is currently in the United States, after having helped to design the curriculum for the leadership training college that Village Schools Tanzania opened in central Tanzanian in June 2015.